-Also consistent with the 2001 WWMP, the City has continued to maintain, upgrade, and improve the South WRF; over \$17 million has been expended at the South WRF since 2001, including the construction of a west side lift station, new intake facilities (Headworks), installation of a digester boiler, and improvements to the sludge handling processes at the plant.
+Also consistent with the 2001 WWMP, the City has continued to maintain, upgrade, and improve the South WRF; over \$17 million has been expended at the South WRF since 2001, including the construction of a west side lift station, new intake facilities ("Headworks"), installation of a digester boiler, and improved sludge handling processes.

-On March 8, 2011, the NUA approved Contract No. K-1011-148 authorizing Garver Engineering to proceed with an Engineering Report (ER) and Surveying Phases for improvements to the South WRF at a cost of \$397,800.
+On March 8, 2011, the NUA approved Contract K-1011-148 authorizing Garver Engineering to proceed with an Engineering Report (ER) and Surveying Phases at a cost of \$397,800.
 The ER was approved by the Oklahoma Department of Environmental Quality (ODEQ) in June 2013.

-The ER recommends adding disinfection and odor control technologies at the South WRF and expanding the average daily design flow from 12 to 17 MGD, consistent with the 2001 WWMP.
+The ER recommends adding disinfection and odor control technologies at the WRF and expanding the average daily design flow from 12 to 17 MGD, consistent with the 2001 WWMP.
 There are also a number of maintenance issues to be addressed.
 The construction cost of the Phase 2 WRF Improvements is estimated at \$63 million.
-As recommended by the ER, the improvements are proposed to include the following:
+As recommended by the ER, the improvements will include the following: